Skip to main content

 Want Some More Ideas?

 These five examples represent a small sample of the many ways you can save money and do your part to reduce waste.
-Some of the other things you can try include buying a mop and bucket instead of using disposable floor mops, switching to rechargeable batteries, buying a metal straw instead of relying on single-use plastic straws, and using coffee filtration baskets instead of paper filters.
+Some of the other things you can try include buying a mop and bucket instead of using disposable floor mops, switching to rechargeable batteries, buying a metal or glass straw instead of relying on single-use plastic straws, and using coffee filtration baskets instead of paper filters.

 Jim Greene